-How Much Should an Emergency Fund Be in 2026?
+How Much Should an Emergency Fund Be?
+A 2026 Guide to 3 vs 6 Months

-If you are still building the basics, this guide pairs well with How to Build an Emergency Fund in 2026, Where to Keep Your Emergency Fund in 2026, and our Emergency Fund Calculator.
-This article is specifically about the amount.
+If you are still building the basics, this guide pairs well with How to Build an Emergency Fund in 2026, What Is a Sinking Fund?, Fixed vs Variable Expenses, and What Is a Good Savings Rate?.
+This page is specifically about how much to keep.

 How much should an emergency fund be?

-- Spending-shock emergency fund: aim for half a month of essential expenses or $2,000, whichever is greater.
+- Spending-shock fund: Save half a month of living expenses or $2,000, whichever is greater.

-- Full emergency fund: aim for 3 to 6 months of essential expenses.
+- Full emergency fund: Save 3 to 6 months of essential expenses.

-- A small first layer can stop a surprise bill from becoming new credit-card debt.
+- A small first buffer can keep a car repair or urgent copay from turning into credit-card debt.

-- A medium layer can handle many common repairs, deductibles, and travel emergencies.
+- A medium buffer can handle many common one-time shocks without wrecking your month.

-- A full emergency fund is what protects you from a job loss or a major drop in income.
+- A full emergency fund is what helps when income drops or disappears.

-Why is 3 to 6 months the usual emergency fund target?
+Why is 3 to 6 months the standard emergency fund rule?

-The 3 to 6 months guideline exists because most serious emergencies are not just one-time bills.
-They are often income disruptions.
+The 3 to 6 months rule exists because the biggest financial emergencies are often not one bill.
+They are stretches of time when income is disrupted.

 How do you calculate how much your emergency fund should be?

-Emergency fund target = monthly essential expenses x number of months you want covered
+Emergency fund target = monthly essential expenses x number of months covered

 - Utilities